 Now, it’s time to add the wood chips that will be the fuel for the smoke.
 Make sure you’re using solid, hardwood chips like mesquite, pecan, apple, hickory, or birch.
 Softwoods like pine and fir tend to burn fast and create toxic smoke.

-You should add the wood chips before switching them on – when the smoker is cold.
-Simply, pull out the tray and place the chips on it.
-Once the tray is full, slide it back, and revolve the handle counter-clockwise for the chips to drop into the internal heating system.
+You should add a small amount of wood chips before switching them on – when the smoker is cold.
+Simply, pull out the tube and place the chips in it.
+Once the tube is half full, slide it back, and revolve the handle counter-clockwise for the chips to drop into the internal wood chip burning tray.

 5. Turn On the Master-built Electric Smoker for Preheating